nitishkmr005/ai-chat-assistant/README.md

-# Open Source Models Explorer
+# AI Chat Assistant for Open Source Models

 A modern chat interface for exploring and testing different open-source LLMs through Ollama.
 Built with Flask, this application provides a seamless way to interact with various open-source language models like DeepSeek, Phi-4, OpenHermes, and Qwen.